FlipsideCrypto/flow-models/models/descriptions/payer.md

 {% docs payer %}

-Address of the wallet paying for the transaction.
+The Flow address of the account responsible for paying the transaction fees.
+Data type: STRING.
+The payer may be different from the proposer or authorizers.
+This field is used to analyze fee attribution, sponsorship patterns, and participant roles in Flow's multi-signer transaction model.
+Example: '0x1cf0e2f2f715450'.
+Important for understanding who bears the cost of transaction execution.
 {% enddocs %}